openedx/openedx-aspects/docs/technical_documentation/how-tos/aspects_production_configuration.rst

 - It is a new service for most operators
 - Events are not de-duplicated before insert, which can result in some duplicate or incorrect data in a log replay or disaster recovery situation
-- Needs a pod run for every LMS or CMS Kubernetes worker
+- Needs a Vector agent pod on every Kubernetes node, plus an aggregator with persistent storage
 - When run in-process, adds a small amount of overhead to any LMS request that sends an xAPI statement